kpb/cultureofcode.online/content/blog/muse/remark.md

 draft: false
 ---

-_(A weekly featured project/product that will make your short life better.)_
+_(A featured project/product that will make your short life better.)_

 You need to make a presentation.
 Don't use a bloated, [legacy presentation tool](https://products.office.com/en-us/powerpoint).
 Use a modern, browser based slide show creation tool that supports